 To maintain a wide-ranging mix of individuals, consideration is given to the depth and breadth of an individual's business and civic experience in leadership positions, as well as their ties to the Farmers & Merchants Bancorp, Inc.'s markets.
-Consideration has been given to the number of directors based on the board size of the eight peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
-The Board of Directors conducted a selfevaluation during 2020.
+Consideration has been given to the number of directors based on the board size of the nine peer bank holding companies as identified in the Compensation Discussion and Analysis for comparison of executive officer compensation.
+The Board of Directors conducted an annual self-evaluation during 2021.
 Attention is given to each director's attendance at board meetings and committee meetings, as well as anticipated retirement dates and other events that might affect a director's continued service.
 All current directors identified in Proposal One were deemed eligible for nomination in the ensuing year.

-The Company's Board of Directors appointed Lori A. Johnston to the Board of Directors of the Company and the Bank in November 2020.
-Ms. Johnston was recommended for appointment to the Board by an outside director.
+The Company's Board of Directors appointed Frank R. Simon to the Board of Directors of the Company and the Bank in June 2021 and David P. Vernon in October 2021 as of the consummation of the merger of Perpetual Federal Savings Bank of Urbana.
+Mr. Simon was recommended for appointment to the Board by an outside director.
 The Corporate Governance and Nominating Committee will continue to assess and evaluate how the Board of Directors is functioning and whether additional board members are needed.
 Attention will also be given to anticipated retirement dates and other events that might affect a director's continued service.